 The Summit construction came in $300 million over its original budget.
 The bonds are not secured by the buildings — they are secured by the lodging tax stream: 7% on hotel rooms in Seattle, 2.8% in the rest of King County.
 This distinction matters: the Arch can change hands or operators without triggering bondholder claims.

 The backstop: Washington State law includes a provision treating any shortfall in debt service as a loan from the state.
-That backstop expires in 2029.
-After that, if reserves are gone and lodging tax doesn't cover the bonds, there is no automatic state rescue.
+That backstop is part of the credit structure — it's one reason these bonds carry investment-grade ratings.
+It expires in 2029.

 Item Figure